exadel-inc/esl/src/modules/esl-share/README.md

 The ESL Share component provides the capability of integrating into a web page a sharing mechanism of the page on social media platforms, such as Facebook, Twitter, and Pinterest.
 The available share actions depend on the device but might include the clipboard, email applications, websites, social media, etc.

-**ESLShareButton** is a custom element that is used for displaying the "Share on social media" button.
+`ESLShareButton` is a custom element that is used for displaying the "Share on social media" button.
 It is intended to share the page using the action specified on the button.

-**ESLShareList** is a custom element that is used for showing the list of social media buttons.
-The content of the element (set of ESLShareButtons) is created automatically by specifying a list of networks or groups to display.
+`ESLShareList` is a custom element that is used for showing the list of social media buttons.
+The element's content (a set of `ESLShareButtons`) is created automatically by specifying a list of networks or groups to display.
 Available social networks and their groups are listed in the configuration file.

 ### Usage

 Make sure you register the share actions that you are going to use on your pages.
 You don't need to do anything special for this, just import the necessary share actions - the registration will be done automatically.

 Next, you have two options for using the share component.
 The first option is to use only the ESLShareButton.
 In this case, you simply add this element to the markup and set the required configuration with the attributes.
-The element has to be registered with `ESLShareButton.register()`.
+The element needs to be registered with `ESLShareButton.register()`.
 And that's it.

-The second option to use the share component is to define the component configuration and bind the configuration to the ESLShareList component.
+The second option to use the share component is to define the component configuration and bind it to the ESLShareList.
 After that, all you have to do is to add an element with names or groups of social networks to the ESLShareList markup.
 The item content, consisting of a set of buttons, will be generated automatically.
 It's the same as you would add each button to the markup and prescribe its configuration manually.

 To use this option it is necessary to set the configuration for the list of buttons
 ```